-I voted for Bernie but I’m sick of Bernie voters
+I voted for Bernie but I’m sick of the Bernie or Bust movement

 The revolution has never meant that we should hand the presidency to a prejudiced bigot if we don’t get our way